 - Applicants must have been in recovery for at least one year.

 - Applicants must have at least a high school diploma or equivalent.

 - Applicants must provide at least 2 references using the references form provided in the application packet.

-- Applicants must understand that the apprenticeship is an unpaid position.
+- Applicants must understand that the internship is an unpaid position.

 - Applicants must have stable transportation and lines of communication.